');

 About Oak Hill, ME

-Oak Hill is a small community in Maine with a population of 5,365 residents.
-The median household income is $92,967 per year, which is above the national average.
-The median age in Oak Hill is 48.9 years.
+Oak Hill is a small town located in Maine with a population of 5,365 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $92,967 per year, which is 24% above the national median of $75,149.
+The median age of 48.9 years is notably older the US median age of 38.9 years, suggesting a more established community with a higher proportion of long-term residents.

 How Oak Hill Ranks in Maine